 For permission (in both myUNSW and Moodle) to do this, apply to Academic Administration.
 Your Head of School or Associate Dean, Education, will have to sign off on your application.

-This page presents details of the Learning Management System (LMS) transition from Blackboard Learn to Moodle, and the Educational Media Services (EMS) transition projects for Lecture Recording (Lectopia to EchoSystem) and Educational Media (UNSWTV to Media Distribution System).
+This page presents details of the Learning Management System (LMS) transition from Blackboard Learn to Moodle, and the Educational Media Services (EMS) transition projects for Lecture Recording (Lectopia to EchoSystem) and Educational Media (UNSWTV to Media Distribution System) that occurred in 2013-14.

 Timeline for TELT transition projects